grobertson/moulin/README.md

 le moulin (The Mill)
-* This complete but abandoned project of mine could serve as a starting point for anyone wishing to create a similar job server.
 ======

+*(This complete but abandoned project may serve as a starting point for anyone wishing to create a similar job server)*

 Experimental Gearman based daemon to run asynchronous tasks and receive task output asynchronously.